ubugeeei/chibivue/book/online-book/src/en/bonus/hyper-ultimate-super-extreme-minimal-vue/15-min-impl.md

 That's it for this part.

-## reactivity system (2 min)
+## Reactivity System (2 min)

 Now let's implement the logic to track state changes defined in the setup option and trigger the render function.
-This process of tracking state changes and performing specific actions is called the "reactivity system."
+This process of tracking state changes and performing specific actions is called the "Reactivity System."

 Let's consider using the `reactive` function to define states: